For years, Colorado cake artist Jack Phillips has endured targeted attacks against him and his business, Masterpiece Cakeshop.

 Autumn Scardina filed a civil lawsuit against Jack on June 5, 2019.
 In July 2019, ADF attorneys filed a motion to dismiss this lawsuit and asked the court to bring an end to this harassment of Jack.

 On April 9, 2020 a district court heard arguments on that motion.
 A few weeks later, the court entered an order allowing part of the lawsuit to move forward.
 The case eventually went to trial on March 22, 2021.
 And on June 16, the court ruled that Jack can be punished for declining to design cakes that violate his beliefs.
 But neither ADF nor Jack is backing down.
-We will appeal this decision.
+Yesterday, we appealed this decision.

 Jack Phillips runs his shop in a suburb just outside of Denver, Colorado, where Autumn Scardina is an attorney.